phallstrom/AlfredGist/README.md

 **Note the lack of a period or the addition of "-" in the filename argument has when specifying a description.**

+## Help

+Having a problem?
+Open an issue and I'll see what I can do.